 Of the millions of applications received by the Social Security Administration (SSA) each year, only thirty percent are approved at the initial stage of the application process.
 What happens to the remaining 70 percent?
 If these applicants wish to move forward in order to receive Social Security Disability benefits, they must appeal the decision that was made during the initial stage of the Social Security Disability application process.
 Understanding the application and appeal process can make the process of applying for benefits clearer and less stressful.

+The SSDI and SSI application process are the same.
 There are five main stages of the Social Security Disability application and appeal process.
 It is important to understand that not all applicants will need to go through each of these stages, however.
 Thirty percent of applicants will only have to go through the first stage of the application process while others may have to go through all five stages to receive a favorable Social Security Disability determination.

 The first step in the Social Security Disability claim process is to file an application for disability benefits.
 During the initial stage you will submit your application to the SSA along with all of your medical evidence and supporting documentation.
 It can take between 90 to 120 days to complete this stage of the disability claims process.
 Only 30 percent of Social Security Disability applications will be approved at this stage of the process.